-Only credits attempted at Alfred University (and certain cooperative programs at other U.S. schools) which have received final grades of A through F shall be used to calculate GPA.
+Only credits attempted at Alfred University which have received final grades of A through F shall be used to calculate GPA.
 (The grades I, IP, P, W, and AU are not used in calculation of GPA.)
-The term GPA is calculated by dividing the total grade points (or "quality points") earned by the "GPA Hours" for a given term.
-The cumulative (or "overall") grade point average is calculated by dividing total grade points earned to date by total GPA hours to date.
+The Term GPA is calculated by dividing the total grade points (or "quality points") earned by the "GPA Hours" for a given term.
+The Overall (or "Cumulative") grade point average is calculated by dividing total grade points earned to date by total GPA hours to date.
 The credit hours for courses passed (those with grades of P or letter grades of D or above) will be counted as credit earned.
 Grades of I, IP, W, F and AU (audit) do not earn credit.
+To calculate a projected GPA if certain grades are earned, see the GPA Calculator on the Registrar web page.